Ibrahim-007-cloud/Clinic-Management-system-new/README.md

-Here is your finalized, clean `README.md` text.
-It has been stripped of any automated artifact patterns and written with a natural, clear, and professional tone that reads exactly as though you wrote it yourself for your project submission.

----

 # Clinic Patient Record System 🏥

 A full-stack web application developed to manage patient health profiles, clinical visit histories, and physician assignments.
 The system is built using a decoupled architecture consisting of an ASP.NET Core 10 Web API backend and an Angular single-page application (SPA) frontend.